joematthews/extreme-angular/README.md

 [Commitlint](https://commitlint.js.org/#/) is used to enforce good commit messages according to the [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional) configuration in the commit-msg git hook.
 Additional Commitlint configuration is kept in [commitlint.config.js](./commitlint.config.js).

-[Lint-staged](https://www.npmjs.com/package/lint-staged) is used to run prettier, eslint, stylelint, cspell, and [tsc-files](https://www.npmjs.com/package/tsc-files) in pre-commit git hook against all staged files.
+[Lint-staged](https://www.npmjs.com/package/lint-staged) is used to run prettier, eslint, stylelint, cspell, and [tsc-files](https://www.npmjs.com/package/tsc-files) in the pre-commit git hook against all staged files.
 Lint-staged configuration is kept in [.lintstagedrc.json](.lintstagedrc.json)

 ### Continuous Integration (CI) Using Github Actions